evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

            update, only `value or `concat` can be set.
         - `redact`: if true, the expansion will be redacted in the task logs.
 -   `file`: filename for a YAML file containing expansion updates
+-   `redact_file_expansions`: if true, the expansions added from the file will be redacted in the task logs
 -   `ignore_missing_file`: do not error if the file is missing

 ## expansions.write